 This has to be a good thing, right?
 Unfortunately, no. The sugars from fruit juice are really no different to regular added sugar.
 Your body absorbs them just as fast, and they have just the same effect on your blood sugar levels.
 Using fruit juice concentrate is simply a clever ploy by the food industry to make your drinks sound healthier than they really are.

 You might also be interested to know where most of this fruit juice concentrate comes from.
 China is the world’s largest exporter of apple juice concentrate, and the largest importer of their product is the United States.
 After being processed into a powder, this concentrate is shipped across the world in industrial-sized tanks, then added to our food and drink.
-Given the extraordinary number of problems with food safety in China, this has to be a concern.
+Given the extraordinary number of problems with food safety in China, this is concerning.

 If you have been regularly drinking fruit juices or smoothies, your blood sugar may well be too high.
 As you can see, although fruit juice may be derived from a natural food, it is full of sugars that can be easily digested in your gut.